Patrice Lumumba: Independence and election as prime minister

 The chamber proceeded to engage in a heated debate.
 Though the government contained members from parties that held 120 of the 137 seats, reaching a majority was not a straightforward task.
 While several leaders of the opposition had been involved in the formative negotiations, their parties as a whole had not been consulted.
-Furthermore, some individuals were upset they had not been included in the government and sought to personally prevent its investiture.
+Furthermore, some individuals were upset that they had not been included in the government and sought to personally prevent its investiture.
 In the subsequent arguments, multiple deputies expressed dissatisfaction at the lack of representation of their respective provinces and/or parties, with several threatening secession.
 Among them was Kalonji, who said he would encourage people of Kasaï to refrain from participating in the central government and form their own autonomous state.
 One Katangese deputy objected to the same person being appointed as premier and as head of the defence portfolio.

 When a vote was finally taken, only 80 of the 137 members of the chamber were present.
 Of these, 74 voted in favour of the government, five against, and one abstained.
 The 57 absences were almost all voluntary.
 Though the government had earned just as many votes as when Kasongo won the presidency of the chamber, the support was not congruent; members of Cléophas Kamitatu's wing of the PSA had voted against the government while a few members of the PNP, PUNA, and ABAKO voted in favour of it.
 Overall, the vote was a disappointment for the MNC-L coalition.

 The session was adjourned at 02:05 on 24 June 1960.
-The senate convened that day to vote on the government.
+The Senate convened that day to vote on the government.
 There was another heated debate, in which Iléo and Adoula expressed their strong dissatisfaction with its composition.
 Confederation of Tribal Associations of Katanga (CONAKAT) members abstained from voting.
 When arguments concluded, a decisive vote of approval was taken on the government: 60 voted in favour, 12 against, while eight abstained.
 All dissident arguments for alternative cabinets, particularly Kalonji's demand for a new administration, were rendered impotent, and the Lumumba government was officially invested.
 With the institution of a broad coalition, the parliamentary opposition was officially reduced to only the MNC-K and some individuals.